ADVICES AND TIPS BEFORE TRAVEL TO MOROCCO

-Before to travel to Morocco you should read this tips :
+Before to travel to Morocco you should read this tips and advices :

 - Is it safe to travel to Morocco on your own?